curlybracketshq/giovanni.curlybrackets.it/_posts/2011-12-05-fix-git-commit-message.markdown

     $ git commit --amend

-edit the message and save the file.
+edit and save the buffer.
 Done.

 Want to edit an old commit message?